 Many places near the beach play trance and psychedelic music from different DJ’s from around the world during high season and it is a popular place for rave parties which is why it’s known as one of the beaches in Goa for foreigners!
 Vagator is popular among western tourists due to it’s laid back culture and clean beaches, and for being a party beach in Goa.

-Who liked it?
-My Simple Sojourn
+Suggested by: My Simple Sojourn

-Accommodation in Goa.
+Accommodation in Goa

 As you can probably tell, there are a range of accommodation options in Goa.